Complaint Against a Chinese Company

 If the company does not respond within 7 to 10 days, send a reminder.
 Use the same communication channel to show continuity.

-Step 7: Reach Out to Higher Authorities Within the Company
+Step 7: Reach Out to Higher Authorities within the Company

 If the support team fails to respond or resolve the complaint, look for the contact details of senior officials.
 Email the company’s legal or grievance redressal team for escalation.